Kundalini Meditation by Kathryn McCusker

 Love and Blessings

-As part of practicing the meditation, there are ‘warm up’ exercises to get the energy moving before the meditation.
+As part of practicing the meditation, there are ‘warm-up’ exercises to get the energy moving.

-One of my particular favorites is called ‘The Frog’, where after some initial stretching you squat with the heels together and raised, hands on the floor between the knees and focus on the Third Eye.
-Then staying on tiptoe, you extend your legs so that you are essentially standing on tiptoe touching the ground.
+One of my favorites is an exercise called ‘The Frog’.
+After some initial stretching, you squat with the heels together and raised.
+The hands are on the floor between the knees.
+Focusing on the Third Eye and staying on tiptoe, extend your legs.
+This means that you are essentially standing on tiptoe touching the ground.

 This might sound a little difficult – with practice you can get there.
-I’ve always been hyper-mobile around my low back and hips (able to reach way past my feet) so this stretch releases tightness in the low back for me where other exercises cannot.
+I’ve always been hyper-mobile around my low back and hips and able to reach way past my feet.
+This stretch results in a release of tightness in the low back for me when other exercises cannot.
 What a relief.